 These effects are often circumstantial and depend on a variety of individual experiences and personalities.
 Many factors influence the significance of the abuse on a child.
 These include:

-- The severity of the abuse or neglect
+- the severity and type of the abuse or neglect;

-- Their perception of the abuse or neglect, and
+- the child’s perception of the abuse or neglect; and

-- The relationship the child had/has with the perpetrator.
+- the relationship the child has/had with the perpetrator.